quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 corresponding to the config ID reserved for this purpose.
 These connection IDs MUST self-encode their length (see {{length-self-description}}).

+Servers with no active configuration SHOULD NOT send the client additional connection IDs in NEW_CONNECTION_ID frames.
+They SHOULD send the "disable_active_migration" transport parameter.

 When using codepoint 0b111, all bytes but the first SHOULD have no larger of a chance of collision as random bytes.
 The connection ID SHOULD be of at least length 8 to provide 7 bytes of entropy after the first octet with a low chance